MonMog/deep-learning-pong/README.md

             mutationRate: .5,
             mutationAmount: 3
           }`
 The first value, 7, represents how many input nodes the neural network will have while the next value, 1, represents how many output nodes it will have.
 I wish I could tell you what the null does.
+The reason that I put 7 input nodes is because in the Pong Class, the method processNetworkOutput(), has an array of input data that it will use to determine its output.
+As listed, its the following information it bases it output on:
+- Ball position (X & Y)
+- Ball Speed (X & Y)
+- Player Paddle X position
+- Enemy Paddle X position & speed

+Time willing, I hopefully want to be able to actually show the real-time values of the neural network for each of these input nodes so that we can see the output node.
+Speaking of the output node, it only has 1 output node, how can we use that to determine 3 different actions for the paddle?
+We want to train the output node to give a value between 0 and 1, with 0 - 0.3 being move left, 0.3 - .6 is not move and the rest will be move right.
+Each frame, each of the 7 inputs will be different from the last frame, so that means each of the nodes will have a different value, thus a different output node.

 # Credit
 - https://github.com/wagenaartje/neataptic